learnbyexample/py_regular_expressions/README.md

 <p align="center"><img src="./images/py_regex_ls.png" alt="Understanding Python re(gex)? ebook cover image" /></p>

-The book also includes exercises to test your understanding, which is presented together as a single file in this repo — [Exercises.md](./exercises/Exercises.md)
+The book also includes exercises to test your understanding, which are presented together as a single file in this repo — [Exercises.md](./exercises/Exercises.md)

 For solutions to the exercises, see [Exercise_solutions.md](./exercises/Exercise_solutions.md).